-Currently in California, over 80 preserves, encompassing approximately 60,000 acres throughout the state, are within CNLM's portfolio, with new preserves added regularly.
+Currently in California, 80 preserves, encompassing approximately 60,000 acres throughout the state, are within CNLM's portfolio, with new preserves added regularly.
 The preserves vary in size from three to thousands of acres and are managed under direct ownership, conservation easements, or management contracts.
 For purposes of organizational structure and oversight, CNLM's California preserves are organized into (currently four) regions: Northern California, Central California, Orange/Riverside Counties, and San Diego County.

 CNLM's Central California Region (defined latitudinally as roughly Fresno County to northern Los Angeles County) is both a region in which CNLM has a long history of stewardship as well as one of recent and substantial expansion in CNLM's conservation portfolio.
-Currently in the Central California Region, there are seven preserves with individual preserve sizes between 40 and 25,000 acres, distributed among Kern, San Benito, Fresno, Los Angeles, and Tulare Counties.
-The largest of these the Panoche Valley Preserve (Preserve)-has recently been acquired (in fee) by CNLM.
-A conservation easement over the Preserve is held by another entity.
-This 25,000-acre preserve is in San Benito and Fresno Counties and is composed of three adjacent ranches representing intact ecosystems and viable populations of rare and listed species.
+Currently in the Central California Region, there are seven preserves with individual preserve sizes between 40 and 26,000 acres, distributed among Kern, San Benito, Fresno, Kings, San Luis Obispo, Monterey, Los Angeles, and Tulare Counties.
+Two full-time stewardship staff (including the Regional Preserve Manager) currently manage this portfolio, but recent acquisitions have provided the need and resources to double the stewardship staff.
+This position (Preserve Manager - Central California; hereafter, Preserve Manager) would provide stewardship to the recently-acquired Cholame Ranch Preserve as well as preserves in western Kern and Fresno Counties (e.g. Lokern, Semitropic Ridge, and Kreyenhagen Hills).